LennenMad/CS453_Team_Projects/DockerCommands.md

 | docker ps | Displays all running containers |
 | docker exec -it CONTAINERNAME /bin/bash | Enters the container from terminal |
 | docker stop CONTAINERNAME | Stops the desired container |

+# Testing Webpage
+Run `firefox -P` on the VM to access the firefox GUI if `-X` option was set.